Jonah Elliss

-Jonah Elliss (born April 3, 2003) is an American professional football linebacker for the Denver Broncos of the National Football League (NFL).
+Jonah Elliss (born April 3, 2003) is an American professional football outside linebacker for the Denver Broncos of the National Football League (NFL).
 He played college football for the Utah Utes.
-He is the son of former Detroit Lions defensive tackle Luther Elliss and has three brothers that also play football: Kaden, Christian, and Noah.
+He is the son of former Utes great and Detroit Lions defensive tackle Luther Elliss.
+Three of his brothers have also played in the NFL: Kaden, Christian, and Noah.
+They are believed to be the only set of four brothers who have played in the NFL.

 Early life

 Elliss was born in Rochester Hills, Michigan.
 He was raised in Utah, Colorado, and Idaho.
 He attended Moscow High School.
 He was named the Inland Empire League Player of the Year as a senior.
 Elliss was rated a three-star recruit and committed to play college football at Utah.

 College career

 Elliss played in all 14 of the Utah Utes games during his freshman season and recorded 15 tackles.
+In 2022, his father Luther was hired by Utah and became his position coach.
 He was named honorable mention All-Pac-12 Conference after recording 26 tackles with six tackles for loss and three sacks as a sophomore.

 Professional career

 Elliss was selected by the Denver Broncos in the third round, 76th overall, in the 2024 NFL draft.
 During the 2024 season, Elliss recorded five sacks, the third most of any rookie in the league.
 He was later selected to the 2024 PFWA All-Rookie Team.
 In Denver's Wild Card loss against the Buffalo Bills, Elliss suffered a fractured scapula.

+His production declined in 2025 as he battled injury throughout the season, recording 28 tackles, two and a half sacks, five tackles-for-loss, a forced fumble, and a pass deflection.
+He faced his brother Christian when the Broncos played the New England Patriots in the AFC Championship Game.
+After the Broncos lost the game, the two brothers were seen embracing each other.

+During the 2026 offseason, head coach Sean Payton announced that Elliss would begin to take significant snaps at inside linebacker rather than outside during the upcoming season.